wut-dev/blog/_posts/2024-07-05-moving-aws-accounts-within-organization.md

 # Change Management Strategies

-Changing an account or OU parent ID is straightforward - a single configuration option that can be changed via API or deployed via infrastructure-as-code rollouts (e.g., Terraform's `aws_organizations_account` [parent_id](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/organizations_account#parent_id)).
+Changing an account or OU parent ID is straightforward; a single configuration option can be modified via API or deployed via infrastructure-as-code rollouts (e.g., Terraform's `aws_organizations_account` [parent_id](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/organizations_account#parent_id)).

 However, for sensitive accounts, the challenges described above require a bit more investment in operational risk management.
 There are some steps developers can take to reduce the risk of these changes:

-* If possible, consider temporarily applying the SCPs attached to the target OU to the original OU or account to observe potential impacts to the application in a controlled environment
+* If possible, consider temporarily applying the same SCPs attached to the target OU to the original OU or account to observe potential impacts to the application in a controlled environment
 * While not ideal, you can also consider temporarily moving the account or OU for increasing periods of time while monitoring for `AccessDenied` errors in CloudTrail.
 For example, you could update the `parentId` to the new OU for 15 seconds, revert, monitor, update again for 5 minutes, etc. based on your risk tolerance.
     * Note: this strategy may result in in-scope CloudFormation StackSets being deployed and deleted in rapid succession which could cause other unintended side effects.
 * Consider using the checklist below to manually evaluate the impact of an account/OU move.